16 Website Personalization Tricks You Need to Try

 Size Rec’s personalization app allows your customer to determine the product fit based on the sizing of other popular retailers.
 If they know their size from one of the top brands featured on their app, they can easily find the right size for them on your store.

-Segmentify is a segmentation tool where you’ll be able to send personalized offers and product recommendations to each customer.
-Based on a customer’s behavior on your website, you can tailor the shopping experience to them by sending them push notifications on their devices, exit popups, personalized emails and more.
+Segmentify is an ecommerce segmentation tool that uses artificial intelligence technology to help store owners increase conversions by personalizing the shopping experience per visitor.
+You’ll be able to send personalized offers and product recommendations by targeting each customer at scale.
+Based on a visitor’s past and current behavior on your website, you can tailor the shopping experience in real-time by recommending relevant products, sending them web-push notifications, exit-intent popups, personalized emails and much more.

 Retail Rocket’s product recommendation platform allows you to offer your customers a personalized experience.
 You can trigger personalized emails based on customer behavior on your store.
 The tool also features behavioral pop-ups which have been known to convert up to 10% of store visitors.